Test in production without watermarks.

 pdf.SaveAs(pdfFilePath)

-' Display a message with the file path
+' Display confirmation message

 Console.WriteLine($"PDF generated successfully.
 File saved at: {pdfFilePath}")